sara8487/frontend-nanodegree-mobile-portfolio/README.md

 Optimizations Made for the Class Project

 1. The Index.html file was minfied
-2. All CSS files are minfied
+2. All CSS files are minified
+4. JavaScrpt is minified
 3. <async> was added to the Google Analytics script to allow the page to render faster